jarrenbr/objective-fairness-index/README.md

 ## Abstract
 Leveraging current legal standards, we define bias through the lens of marginal benefits and objective testing with the novel metric “Objective Fairness Index".
-This index combines the contextual nu- ances of objective testing with metric stability, providing a legally consistent and reliable measure.
+This index combines the contextual nuances of objective testing with metric stability, providing a legally consistent and reliable measure.
 Utilizing the Objective Fairness Index, we provide fresh insights into sensitive machine learning applications, such as COMPAS (recidivism prediction), highlighting